-- women who have experienced physical or sexual abuse or complex traumas may experience distress when touched (e.g. when vaginal examination is conducted) - birth may be anticipated as traumatic and early or caesarean delivery is frequently requested - the woman's emotional dysregulation may cause distress for herself, her family and treating health professionals.
+- women who have experienced physical or sexual abuse or complex traumas may experience distress when touched (e.g. when vaginal examination is conducted) - bonding with the baby during pregnancy may be challenging - birth may be anticipated as traumatic and early or caesarean delivery is frequently requested - the woman's emotional dysregulation may cause distress for herself, her family and treating health professionals.